 What are cannabis concentrates?

-Concentrates are processed cannabis products made by separating trichomes and resin from the flowers in order to extract the maximum amount of cannabinoids and terpenes without any of the unnecessary plant material.
+Cannabis concentrates are products made by separating resin from the flowers in order to extract the maximum amount of cannabinoids and terpenes, without the unnecessary plant material.

-Concentrates can be found in many cannabis products, from edibles to oils and tinctures, and can also be consumed in their purest form by using additional equipment such as dab rigs and vaporizers.
+Concentrates can be found in many cannabis products, from edibles to oils and tinctures.
+They can also be consumed in their purest form by using additional equipment such as dab rigs and vaporizers.

-There are many different types of concentrates on the market – the types vary depending on the methods of extraction, the chemicals used for the extraction, and the part of the plant used.
+There are many different types of concentrates on the market.
+We recognize several common types, based on the way they are extracted and the part of the plant used for extraction.